17 Amazing Things to do in Madeira

 Starting by the seafront in the Old Town, the cable car travels a length of 3,200 metres and rises 560 metres in 15 minutes to the village of Monte.

-This experience provides you with the best views of Funchal starting with the rustic red roofs over the city, to the quaint neighbouring suburbs and lush green countryside with the Bay of Funchal in the background.
+The cable car provides you with the best views of Funchal starting with the rustic red roofs over the city, to the quaint neighbouring suburbs and lush green countryside with the Bay of Funchal in the background.

-At the top, you can visit the Monte Palace Tropical Gardens which are usually on people’s lists of things to do in Madeira but we’ve not included it as we weren’t massively impressed; especially for the €25 per person price!
+At the top, you can visit the Monte Palace Tropical Gardens.
+These are usually on people’s lists of things to do in Madeira, however, we’ve not included them as we weren’t massively impressed; especially for the €15 per person price.

 To get back down, the tobogganing is a no-brainer!